dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

 ### Expected Runtime Output

-During execution, some test applications are expected to write one or more lines of output to the console.
+During execution, some test applications to write one or more lines of output to the console.

+> **The tool trims all whitespace from the end of each output string *before* comparing it against any expected or console-block string.
+As such, make sure an example does *not* generate output lines containing trailing whitespace.**

 **Scenario #1:**